respondcreate/django-versatileimagefield/README.md

 >>> from someapp.models import ImageExampleModel
 # Retrieving a model instance
 >>> example = ImageExampleModel.objects.all()[0]
-# Displaying the image currently assigned to the field
+# Displaying the path-on-storage of the image currently assigned to the field
 >>> example.image.name
 u'images/testimagemodel/test-image.jpg'
 # Retrieving the path on the field's storage class to a 400px wide by 400px tall
 # constrained thumbnail of the image
 >>> example.image.thumbnail['400x400'].name
+u'__sized__/images/testimagemodel/test-image-thumbnail-400x400.jpg'
 # Retrieving the URL to the 400px wide by 400px tall thumbnail
 >>> example.image.thumbnail['400x400'].url
 u'/media/__sized__/images/testimagemodel/test-image-thumbnail-400x400.jpg'